kratman/ZOModel/README.md

 While ZOModel favors the zombies by making humans defensive, ZOMlog favors the humans by including a population growth rate.
 The logistics model also includes human-human, human-nature, and zombie-nature interactions.
+The goal of ZOMlog is to simulate the coexistence of humans and zombies.

-Each month the populations of humans and zombies are updated and the simulation continues until the time runs out.
+Each month the populations of humans and zombies are updated.
+The simulation continues until the time runs out or both populations reach zero.